 Potluck style: Turkey taco soup is amazing party food.
 Bring slow cooker taco soup to the potluck in your crockpot or Instant Pot and keep on warm.
 Super easy entertaining!
 You can make a taco soup bar with all the toppings, pour yourself a glass of wine, and watch everyone enjoy serving themselves.

-Store: Leftovers should be stored in the refrigerator in an airtight container for up to 5 days.
+Store: keep leftovers in an airtight container in the refrigerator for up to 5 days.

 Reheat: Reheat the desired amount of soup in a small pot by simmering on low heat.
 Cover and stir occasionally until warmed through.

-- 3 x 15 oz cans tomato sauce low sodium
+- 3 x 15 ounces cans tomato sauce low sodium

-- 2 x 15 oz cans low sodium red kidney or romano beans drained & rinsed
+- 2 x 15 ounces cans red kidney beans low sodium, rinsed & drained

 - 3 cups corn frozen or canned (drained)